llamasoft/bitbattlebot/README.md

 BaseBot
 -------
-This is a skeleton bot that does noting but connect to the API and display all json event data it receives.
+This is a skeleton bot that does nothing but connect to the API and display all json event data it receives.
 Use this bot to get an understanding of the API events and json objects: Startup the bot and watch it's output while manually placing bets on bitbattle.me.
 You only need to provide the uuid of the player you want to use to the bot.